serowsii/serowsii/README.md

-- 👋 Hi, I’m @serowsii
+- 👋 Hi, I’m Chelsea Kiunga- @serowsii A telecommunications Engineer.
-- 👀 I’m interested in data science and web development
+- 👀 I’m interested in data science and web development.
-- 🌱 I’m currently learning data analytics and all the software tools involved in data analysis
+- 🌱 I’m currently learning data analytics and all the software tools involved in data analysis, some Software Engineering basics and I adore Video editing.
-- 💞️ I’m looking to collaborate on data analytics projects

 <!---
 serowsii/serowsii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.